kycolton/kycolton/oscilloscope_capture/README.md

 # Oscilloscope Capture

 This program is designed to capture events from a Tektronix DPO3000 oscilloscope over ethernet via a python-telnet script.
 This was in particular written to capture rise-time and amplitude on two channels of the scope, but it could easily be modified for almost any function of the DPO3000.
-The manual (see NOTES) is good about describing the commands and interface.
+The manual (see Notes) is good about describing the commands and interface.

 Comments, suggestions, edits, and tips are welcome and appreciated.